 The Rumi Trail cycle route in Uzbekistan offers you some 1433 km of cycling through Karakalpakstan, Khorezm, Bukhara, Navoiy, Samarkand, Kashkadarya and Surkhandarya regions.
-Pure pleasure of cycling in a natural environment on the ancient silk road.
-A hidden gem for the cycling in Central Asia.
+Pure cycling pleasure in a natural environment on the ancient silk road.
+Cycling in Central Asia, a hidden gem.

 Nukus: Nukus is the gateway to the fast-disappearing Aral Sea and home to the remarkable Savitsky Museum hosting one of the best collections of Russian avant-garde art in the world.

 Visit of Savitsky Museum -“pearl in the desert”- or, as the French magazine Télérama called it, “Le Louvre des steppes” is located in Nukus, the capital of the Autonomous Republic of Karakalpakstan.
 Opened in 1966, this museum is the life’s work of the Russian artist Igor Savitsky.
 Today the Savitsky Museum is widely known for its second-largest collection of Russian avant-garde art in the world (after the Russian Museum in St. Petersburg).
 It hosts also a large collection of archaeological objects and folk, applied and contemporary art originating from Central Asia.